learn-co-curriculum/react-ts-jsx/README.md

 return <div className="tweet">{/*child elements in here*/}</div>;
 ```

-### JSX Can Include JavaScript
+### JSX Can Include TypeScript

-While writing our pseudo-HTML in JSX, we can also write vanilla JavaScript
+While writing our pseudo-HTML in JSX, we can also write TypeScript _in-line_.
-_in-line_.
-We do this by wrapping the JavaScript code in **curly braces**.
+We do this by wrapping the TypeScript code in **curly braces**.

 ```jsx
 <p>{ Math.floor(Math.random()*100) } retweets</p>